supernomad/quantum/README.md

 > A note about TLS, there are included TLS certificates in this repo that should not be for any reason reused for anything but testing quantum in a lab setting.
 There is an included script `generate-etcd-certs` that was used to create the certs in this repo if you are interested in reproducing them.

 #### Configuration
 `quantum` can be configured in any combination of four ways, cli arguments, environment variables, configuration file entries, and finally falling back to defaults.
+Regardless of which way `quantum` is configured all of the configuration options are available.

-The precedence of which is as follows:
+The precedence of the configuration methods is as follows:

 - Cli arguments override their corresponding environment variables, configuration file entries, and defaults
 - Environment variables override their corresponding configuration file entries and defaults